mkurmarc/mkurmarc/README.md

 ## Greetings!
 Welcome to my profile.

-### My skills:
+## My skills:
 - Python, Java, Node.js
 - Javascript, HTML, CSS, FXML, React, Bootstrap
 - PostgreSQL, MySQL, MongoDB, SQLAlchemy, SQL injection
 - Express, Flask, FastAPI, Heroku

+## About Me
 - Graduated with BS in Computer Science, Spring 2021
 - Currently a freelancing software engineer, but I am looking for permamnent work with a company as a Software Engineer.